ehn-dcc-development/eu-dcc-hcert-spec/hcert_spec.md

 #### Issued At

-The Issued At (**ia**t) claim SHALL hold a timestamp in the NumericDate format (as specified in [RFC 8392](https://tools.ietf.org/html/rfc8392) section 2) indicating the time when the HCERT was created.
+The Issued At (**iat**) claim SHALL hold a timestamp in the NumericDate format (as specified in [RFC 8392](https://tools.ietf.org/html/rfc8392) section 2) indicating the time when the HCERT was created.

 The Issued At field MUST not predate the validity time in the DSC.
 The verifier MAY check this.